hashicorp-education/learn-vault-openldap-ssh/README.md

     adding new entry "ou=groups,dc=example,dc=com"
     ```

-1. Next, add the POSIX user _learner_ with the `ldapadd` command and  configuration from the file `config/learner.ldif`.
+1. Next, add the POSIX user _learner_ with configuration from the file `config/learner.ldif`.

     ```shell
     ldapadd \